Hyle-org/devhub-hyle/docs/quickstart/devnet.md

 cargo run -- --pg
 ```

-This command starts a temporary PostGreSQL server and erases its data when you stop the node.
+This command starts a temporary PostgreSQL server and erases its data when you stop the node.
 For persistent storage, start a standalone PostgreSQL instance:

 ```bash
 # Start PostgreSQL with default configuration: